zishengwu/vlm-ocr-webui/README.md

     - The backend will be available at `http://localhost:8000`
     - The frontend will be available at `http://localhost:3000`

-    **Note:** No `.env` file is required for Docker deployment as all environment variables are defined in `docker-compose.yml` with sensible defaults.

 4.  **Access the application**
     - Frontend application: [http://localhost:3000](http://localhost:3000)